openhab/openhab-addons/bundles/org.openhab.binding.vdr/README.md

 ## Supported Things

 The binding provides only one thing type: VDR.
-You can create one thing for each VDR present at your home.
+You can create one thing for each VDR instance at your home.

 ## Thing Configuration